This post may contain affiliate links. Please read myย privacy policy.

 Notes

-- Preheat the oven to 450°F while you prepare the wings and sauce.
-These chicken wings should be baked at a high enough temperature to achieve the perfect texture.
+- I preheat the oven to 450°F while I prepare the wings and sauce.
+Since I’m not using flour, cornstarch, or baking powder (though you can if you want to), I bake the wings at a high temperature to get the perfect texture.

-- Coat the chicken wings with the gochujang sauce while they are still hot.
-It helps the sauce stick better to the wings, giving them that delicious sticky texture.
+- I coat the chicken wings with the gochujang sauce while they’re still hot.
+It helps the sauce stick better, giving them that deliciously sticky texture.

 - If you’re not a big fan of heat, reduce the amount of gochujang or gochugaru in the sauce.
 But if you live for spice, feel free to add more chili powder for an extra kick.